jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-01.md

 	    <img src= "Images/DC-Squaremarkers.JPG">
 	  </p>

 3. We are going to change how the data are added.
 Instead of adding all the points as a single layer, we will iterate through each record of the data and add a new layer if we find a new value in the symbol field.
-The symbols are from the style for this map from the Maki Icons.
-To add different images, you'd need to create your own style refer to the images as shown in the symbology lab.
+The symbols are from the Style for this map from the [Maki icons](https://labs.mapbox.com/maki-icons/){:target="_blank"}.
+To add different icon images, you'd need to create your own style refer to the images as shown in the symbology lab or add imges at runtime using
+via this (add iamge method)[https://docs.mapbox.com/mapbox-gl-js/example/add-image/]{:target="_blank"}.

   DELETE or comment out
 	```JavaScript